Does Columbia offer credit for internships?

 What should I expect from my MTAC group?

-MTAC groups will be made up of CC, SEAS, and GS students working together to extrapolate key principles from lecture material and solve novel problems similar to those found on exams.
+MTAC groups will be made up of CC, GS, and SEAS students working together to extrapolate key principles from lecture material and solve novel problems similar to those found on exams.

 When and where do MTAC groups meet?